Summer Arts Camps

 With hundreds of camps, COCA offers summer arts camp experiences that meet your family’s needs.
 Choose from indoor and outdoor, as well as morning, afternoon, and full day camp options.

-Variable Tuition Rates for Camps
+Sliding Scale Tuition for Camps

 COCA has highly experienced teaching artists on staff who lead group instruction for 10–20 campers each day.
 COCA’s teaching artists are prepared to make accommodations within their instruction to timing, directions, physical activity level, and/or complexity to help students succeed.